Navigating ‘The Nutcracker’: Which Show Is Right For You?

 There are some slight differences in Russian versions of this ballet, including a "Dove of Peace" dance.
 You can see Moscow Ballet's version, which includes local children in the show.
-The Russian Grand Ballet will be in Escondido close to Christmas.
 Or head to the movies to see the Bolshoi Ballet perform in Moscow.

 I don't have the budget for a professional show, but still want to see quality dancing

 There are a number of small schools with rigorous training for dancers pursuing a professional career.
-Expect to see top-level productions from California Professional Ballet Program, Ballet Arte, Lynch Dance Institute, San Diego Academy of Ballet with Ballet Institute of San Diego, Encinitas Ballet, Chula Vista Ballet, Scripps Performing Arts and Pacific Arts Dance Center.
+Expect to see top-level productions from Ballet Arte, San Diego Academy of Ballet, Encinitas Ballet, Scripps Performing Arts and Southern California Ballet.

 Is there a "Nutcracker" in Balboa Park?

 San Diego Civic Youth Ballet is staged by students and adults at the Casa del Prado Theater.
-This school, which features dancers as young as 5, also performs free excerpts during December Nights.
-Get a glimpse at 6, 7 and 8 p.m.
-Friday, Dec.
-1 and Saturday, Dec.
-2 at the Casa del Prado Theater.
+This show features dancers as young as 5, and includes favorite moments like the party scene, snow variation and the Sugar Plum Fairy.

 I don't have the patience for a full "Nutcracker"

-If you have small or special-needs family members, California Ballet has a toddler-friendly performance on Dec.
-9, and a sensory-friendly show on Dec.
-16.
+If you have small or special-needs family members, California Ballet has a toddler-friendly performances on Dec.
+14 and 21.

-If you're looking for a shorter commitment, California Professional Ballet Program and San Diego Academy of Ballet with Ballet Institute of San Diego are only doing Act II, which takes place in the Land of the Sweets.
+If you're looking for a shorter commitment, California Professional Ballet Program is only doing Act II, which takes place in the Land of the Sweets.
 (The rest of their programs feature variations from other classic ballets.)
 Lynch Dance Institute is doing "an abridged, and somewhat unhinged" version of Act I, which includes the Party and Fight Scenes.

-And if you'd like to chat and watch ballet, Scripps Performing Arts Academy has "Nutcracker" Holiday Tea at the Farimont Grand Del Mar.
+And if you'd like to chat and watch ballet, Scripps Performing Arts Academy has "Nutcracker" Holiday Tea at the Fairmont Grand Del Mar.